drpdishant/logging-operator-docs/docs/configuration/crds/v1beta1/fluentbit_types.md

 Default: Full

+### DB.locking (*bool, optional) {#inputtail-db.locking}

+Specify that the database will be accessed only by Fluent Bit.
+Enabling this feature helps to increase performance when accessing the database but it restrict any external tool to query the content.

+Default:  true

+### DB.journal_mode (string, optional) {#inputtail-db.journal_mode}

+sets the journal mode for databases (WAL).
+Enabling WAL provides higher performance.
+Note that WAL is not compatible with shared network file systems.

+Default:  WAL

 ### Mem_Buf_Limit (string, optional) {#inputtail-mem_buf_limit}

 Set a limit of memory that Tail plugin can use when appending data to the Engine.
 If the limit is reach, it will be paused; when the data is flushed it resumes.